-7. Risk Factors
+8. Risk Factors

 There are certain risks involved in investing in foreign securities.
 These risks include those resulting from future adverse political, social and economic developments, fluctuations in currency exchange rates, the possible imposition of exchange controls, and other foreign laws or restrictions.
-Investing in emerging markets may accentuate these risks.

-8. Federal Tax Information
+9. Federal Tax Information